 Since this is an optical signal and we're using the clock recovery signal, you'll need to select the optical signal filter and select the clock recovery settings.

-The setup we're using doesn't include a Phase Reference module so set this to None.
+The setup in this example does not include a Phase Reference module, so set this to None.